NRCan-IETS-CE-O-HBC/HTAP-projects/PCF-1617-overheating-risks/documentation.md

 Note that both the peak cooling load and seasonal cooling requirement focus on the cooling delivered to the house, and not the power demand or energy use of the cooling equipment.
 While some building simulation software may require that a model include cooling to compute these metrics, the performance of the cooling equipment has no impact on their calculation.

-## Method: ##
+## Methodology: ##

 CE-O researchers used an archetype home to examine how solar gains compared to the NBC reference house for different glazing areas, different orientations, and different specifications for window solar gains.
+We also examined how predictions about cooling loads could vary between different building simulation platforms

-### Single Family Housing Archetype  ###
+#### Single Family Housing Archetype ####

 The archetype represents common single-detached market housing product.
 It has 304 m² of heated floor area (216 m² above grade).
 As designed, the windows are predominately located on the front and back.
 Figure 1 depicts its front and rear elevations.